pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 If you wish to remain on the 2.x CLI, you can continue to download the CLI by referring to the manual installation instructions and choosing a specific version.

-`pulumi new` will attempt to use the latest versions of the templates, which pull in the 3.0 SDK.
-You can continue to use the 2.x templates by running pulumi new https://github.com/pulumi/templates/tree/2.x.
+Running `pulumi new` will attempt to use the latest versions of the project templates, which pull in the 3.0 SDK.
+You can continue to use the 2.x templates by running `pulumi new https://github.com/pulumi/templates/tree/2.x`.